godotengine/godot-docs/tutorials/export/exporting_for_web.rst

 Calling JavaScript from script
 ------------------------------

-In web builds, the ``JavaScript`` singleton is implemented.
+In web builds, the ``JavaScriptBridge`` singleton is implemented.
 It offers a single method called ``eval`` that works similarly to the JavaScript function of the same name.
 It takes a string as an argument and executes it as JavaScript code.
 This allows interacting with the browser in ways not possible with script